smarter-sh/community/wg-structured-logging/README.md

 --->
 # Structured Logging Working Group

-Modernize logging in Kubernetes core components, allowing users to efficiently consume, process, store and analyse information stored in logs.
+Modernize logging in Smarter core components, allowing users to efficiently consume, process, store and analyse information stored in logs.

 The [charter](charter.md) defines the scope and governance of the Structured Logging Working Group.